Improving web page loading speed is one of the most reliable ways to improve conversions and generate sales.

 While YouTube offers a free and easy way to get video content onto websites, it will weigh down your website and keep resulting insights for itself.
 Other hosting providers will use their own technology to achieve similar results.

 A custom video hosting platform that collects data on users will be able to tell you important things.
 You’ll know where your users are located geographically, or what parts of your video content generate the most engagement.

 You can discover a great deal about your audience by leveraging this kind of data towards developing new, highly-targeted videos.

 YouTube also collects this kind of data, but it fails to divulge the most valuable insights to its content creators.
 Instead, it focuses on monetizing the content as much as possible through advertising.
 As a result, your brand ends up advertising for YouTube’s sponsors.
 You have no control over who those sponsors may be or how their messaging impacts your users.

 According to Backlinko, removing as many third-party scripts as possible is key to optimizing your page’s search engine ranking.
 Google has focused intently on page loading speed for organic search rankings since 2018.

 Nevertheless, there are ways to speed up page loading time for embedded YouTube videos.
 Lazy loading is one of the most popular strategies in use today.
 It commands users’ web browsers to only load the part of the web page currently showing on the screen.
 Everything else is left to load later, when (or if) the user decides to scroll further.

-You can also set your website to limit outgoing HTTP requests, which will force YouTube to spend less of your valuable web resources trying to monetize your users, but it is an incomplete strategy at best.
+You can also set your website to limit outgoing HTTP requests.
+This will force YouTube to spend less of your valuable web resources trying to monetize your users.
+However, this is an incomplete strategy, at best.

 If you want optimal web page load times, a custom video hosting provider is the ideal option.